cloud-ark/firstmile/README.txt

    - Create a IAM User (choose any name)
    - Grant following permission to the user: "AWSElasticBeanstalkFullAccess - AWS Managed Policy" by clicking the "Add permissions" button on the user panel.
 3) Note down SECRET_ACCESS_KEY and ACCESS_KEY_ID for this user.
+4) Setup FirstMile to work with AWS
+   - cld cloud setup aws
-Provide these values when asked by cld.
+     > Provide values when asked by cld.

-4) Deploy hello-world sample application:
+5) Deploy hello-world sample application:
    - Navigate to the application folder (cd ./examples/hello-world)
    - Deploy application:
      > cld app deploy --cloud aws